surajklmn/Algolizer/README.md

 ```make```
 ```./Algolizer```

-It can also be build with this commanda
+It can also be built with this commanda

 ```g++ main.cpp -lraylib -lGL -lm -lpthread -ldl -lrt -lX11```